-The maximum timeframe for planning of the observation of leadership is 4 weeks.
+Highfield's approach is that the maximum timeframe for planning of the observation of leadership is 4 weeks.
 If the observation of leadership is scheduled to take place directly following the preparation period, the preparatory documentation would need to be shared at 3 weeks.
-If the observation is scheduled after the 4-week period, the preparatory documentation submission would not impact on the planning time but would still need to be submitted to Highfield Assessment 7 days prior to the observation.
+In instances where the observation is scheduled after the 4-week period, it is Highfield's approach that the preparatory documentation submission would not impact on the planning time but would still need to be submitted to Highfield Assessment 7 days prior to the observation.